PJ-Samuels/PJ-Samuels/README.md

 Hi, I'm a computer science major at Boston University (Spring '23)
-- 💻 I interned at CRACE Financial as a software engineer (Summer '20 and'21)
+- 💻 I interned at CRACE Financial as a software engineer and Data scientist(Summer '20 and'21)
 - 🌱 I’m learning **Ocaml and C++** at this moment.
 - 👀 I’m looking to **begin my software engineering career** as an intern
 - 📫 Feel free to ask anything [here](mailto:osamuels@bu.edu)